Jimnotgym/Hacking_Depression/README.md

 https://news.ycombinator.com/item?id=16557757

 So I thought I would start a list (since there were two things on the front page of HN that day already).
-It always struck me that self-help can be really effective (when combined with medical advice) at mitigating some parts of depression for some poeple.
+It always struck me that self-help can be really effective (when combined with medical advice) at mitigating some parts of depression for some people.

 Disclaimer: I am not a doctor.
 If you have depression you should see a medical professional about it.
 Maybe you should ask them about the things on this list?